lowdrant/rdiv/README.md

 2. As for practice, resistor values come in "decades," or multiples of 10.
 For every resistor value listed in a table, a resistor with the same coefficient, but a different order of magnitude is available, e.g. 1.2->12->120->0.0012->etc. Such is the wonder of standard resistor tables.

 Corollary: Any optimal accuracy voltage divider problem can be solved using only the coefficient of the desired resistor ratio represented in scientific notation without loss of generality.

+## Acknowledgements
+The resistor values used in this CLI were downloaded and regex'd from [this circuits-notes.com article](https://www.electronics-notes.com/articles/electronic_components/resistors/standard-resistor-values-e-series-e3-e6-e12-e24-e48-e96.php).
+Although resistor tables are standardized, the article embedded the values in an html table, which made automating input very easy.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.